MoShola312/fullMetal-Game/README.md

-# fullMetal-Game
+# FullMetal Alchemist RPG
-FullMetal Alchemist theme fighting game created using jQuery
+FullMetal Alchemist theme fighting game created using jQuery.

 # How to Play